-To do so, click on the icon 3 in the small toolbar above the sidebar.
+To do so, click on the icon $\stackrel{\star}{\bowtie}$ in the small toolbar above the sidebar.
 The sidebar then displays options for adding and editing object animations directly.
 Its use is basically similar to the dialog box described above.

 - To add an animation to an object, select the object, click on the Add effect button in the sidebar and choose which type of effect to apply.
-Then choose the desired effect and click on the Add button. - To edit an existing animation, select it in the timeline and click on the Edit button. - The buttons with the up selected in the timeline. - The button × deletes the selected animation. - In addition, the sidebar displays a timeline with bars that represent the duration and delay with respect to each animation.
+Then choose the desired effect and click on the Add button. - To edit an existing animation, select it in the timeline and click on the Edit button. - The buttons with the up and down arrows change the position of the animation that is currently selected in the timeline. - The button × deletes the selected animation. - In addition, the sidebar displays a timeline with bars that represent the duration and delay with respect to each animation.
 To change the timing of an animation, you can simply make the corresponding bar larger/smaller with the mouse or move it.